What’s the Average Cost to Build a House in Florida?

 Common styles of homes in Florida

-Cultural influences range widely in Florida, and the architecture reflects an eclectic mix of European, South American and Caribbean influences.
-Styles range across the board including Mediterranean, Spanish, Art Deco, Craftsman, Coastal, Ranch, Traditional, Contemporary and Victorian.
+Cultural influences vary widely in Florida, and the architecture reflects an eclectic mix of European, South American, and Caribbean influences.
+Styles include Mediterranean, Spanish, Art Deco, Craftsman, Coastal, Ranch, Traditional, Contemporary, and Victorian.

 “If you are purchasing in a development farther away from the city, you will likely find more ranch-style homes,” Reeves says.
 “If you choose a builder who is developing in a city, you will most likely see more two-story houses because it is more efficient to get the square footage in a smaller footprint.”